Where is Fremont #1

 We serve the communities of Lander, Hudson, Jeffrey City, Atlantic City, and the surrounding area, including the Wind River Indian Reservation.

 Learn more about Lander on our "Why Choose Lander" page!

 We are a district of about 1,830 students with approximately 73% white students, 12% Native American, 7% Hispanic, 6% multi-race, 1% Asian.
 About 36% of our students are on free and reduced lunch, and 11% of our students are identified as special education students.

 The town of Lander has approximately 7,400 residents.
 The average age of Lander residents is 40 years old with 26% holding a bachelor's degree or higher.

 Fremont #1 offers a comprehensive educational program for kindergarten through 12th grade.
 The district is fully accredited by the Wyoming Department of Education and AdvancED (North Central).
 Our program is fueled by the energy of an active and informed Board of Trustees, an experienced and dedicated staff, and interested and participating parents and community members.
 Our mission statement and our Strategic Plan goals drive our decision-making process.

 We are home to six attendance centers.
 We have three elementary schools (two in-town, one rural), a middle school, and two high schools:

-We have three elementary schools: Gannett Peak (K-3) and Baldwin Creek (4-5) are located in Lander, and Jeffrey City School in Jeffrey City, WY (approximately 60 miles from Lander).
+We have three elementary schools.
+Gannett Peak (K-3) and Baldwin Creek (4-5) are located in Lander, and Jeffrey City School is located in Jeffrey City, WY (approximately 60 miles from Lander).

 Lander Middle School is home to 6th, 7th and 8th grades.